Nightbus - Passenger

 Flickering in ultraviolet, there is an elusive place where blue pill meets red, ups become downs, and day merges with night.
 Those liminal spaces where anything is possible is where you’ll find Nightbus and their hypnotic debut album Passenger.
 Doom, uncertainty, and opportunity lurk in the shadowy corners of their murky existence with stops at disassociation, co-dependency, and addiction before reaching its final destination - a glimmer of hope.

-“We’re travellers in our own bodies; there’s an alter-ego nurturing our secrets, fantasies, shame, and fears, lost in the underworld of humanity.
+“We’re travelers in our own bodies; there’s an alter-ego nurturing our secrets, fantasies, shame, and fears, lost in the underworld of humanity.
 A dreamscape of tabu existence, things that define us but wouldn’t come up in casual conversations.
 This album is that traveller, the passenger,” Olive Rees reveals, who, alongside partner-in-crime Jake Cottier, is Nightbus.
 “This self-destructive side can be triggered at any moment, and you’ll experience life in a completely different light.
 It’s not about hiding that side, but if it were gone, what journey would it experience?”

 The in-between of Nightbus’ own Gotham lies where Manchester’s city pulse meets Stockport’s outer realm.
 An audio-visual entity formed among a musical family of friends, freaks, and foes in messy mills and after hours on dancefloors alike, their sound bleeds from tension where collective creative forces are bound together and collide with the fallout of being torn apart.
 Before even playing a show, their So Young released single ‘Mirrors’ – a knowing nod of respect to some well-known gloomy Northerners - may have made old school indie heads shimmy at shows in Salford’s The White Hotel but also signalled the duo’s knack for offering listeners a Bandersnatch approach to hitchhiking their own personal Nightbus in whatever direction they choose to take.
 “Everyone can have their moment with our songs; the music is our response to who we are as young people, living in the city full of this energy right now,” they say.